 The course is designed for students with an interest in Shakespeare and a willingness to perform in front of others.
 Previous experience with acting is not necessary.
 This spring the course will cover a selection of Shakespeare's romantic comedies and will culminate in a performance a Winedale.
 We will also incorporate readings from other Shakespearean texts and criticism.
 This class will require you to spend three weekends at The University of Texas Winedale Historical Center.
 These sessions at Winedale are required; they are the most important part of the course.
 During these weekends, you will be working very long hours on the play, from early morning to late at night.
 You should be prepared for this commitment before you register.
 The course concludes with public performances of the plays in the Winedale Theatre Barn.
 Seating is limited; tell your family and friends to make reservations early.

-This year the Shakespeare at Winedale Spring Class will give two performances of All’s Well That Ends Well at the Winedale Theatre Barn on April 26th and 27th at 7:00.
-These performances are the culmination of a semester of coursework focusing on ‘Shakespeare’s Problem Plays in Performance.’
+Last year the Shakespeare at Winedale Spring Class had two performances of All’s Well That Ends Well at the Winedale Theatre Barn on April 26th and 27th at 7:00.
+These performances were the culmination of a semester of coursework focusing on ‘Shakespeare’s Problem Plays in Performance.’
 Tickets are $10; $5 for UT ID-holders and students.
 Tickets are available here or by calling (512) 471-4726.

 How to Apply

 We are not currently accepting applications.
 Check back during the fall semester for the 2015 Spring Class application!